miguelpc913/adminv2-mock-api/README.md

 * Deploy a new service at ECS by using new image and task definition.

 ## Notes

+Testing project by using a cosmtrek/air as image.

 ```
 docker run -it --rm -w "$HOME/projects/github/adminv2-mock-api/admin" -v $(pwd)/admin:$HOME/projects/github/adminv2-mock-api/admin -p 8080:8080 cosmtrek/air